Customer feedback management: my 6-step framework (2026)

 Krunal vaghasiya

-Krunal Vaghasia is the founder of WiserReview and an eCommerce expert in review management and social proof.
-He helps brands build trust through fair, flexible, and customer-driven review systems.
+Krunal Vaghasiya is the founder of WiserReview and WiserNotify, which have served 10,000+ stores since 2020.
+He helps ecommerce brands build trust through fair, flexible, customer-led review management across every store and market.